Generational Views on the Mentoring Process

 With the amazing technological advancements of the 21st century, such as email and video conferencing, Generation X started pushing Baby Boomers to experiment with virtual relationships and electronic communication.
 Gen X wanted to engage in more virtual mentoring, and they also wanted to more easily collaborate with their peers.
 This highlighted their view that mentoring is about collaboration.

-Today, Millennials have shaken things yet up again.
-For them, mentoring is simply collaborative, networked learning that includes many people.
+Today, Millennials and Gen Z have shaken things yet up again.
+For Millennials, mentoring is simply collaborative, networked learning that includes many people.
 It is a process where they use technology to connect with people across an organization so that they can share critical knowledge and skills, and solicit advice and opinions from people with diverse backgrounds.
 They view mentoring as a way to make learning connections, in large part because they want to connect with people who can give them practical advice within the context of their daily work.

 Leveraging mentoring software to help run your mentoring program is absolutely critical.
 People fully expect to have technology at their fingertips for all aspects of their work and personal lives, and mentoring is no different.
 Mentoring technology also helps administrators run their program more effectively and efficiently.